HMS Active (1799): Post-war service

-In 1815 Active came under Captain William King, and then in October Captain Phillip Carteret.
+In 1815 Active came under Captain William King, and then in October Captain Philip Carteret.
 She was fitted for sea from November 1815 to April 1816 and then was on the Jamaica station in 1817.
 In 1819 she was fitted with man-powered paddles, an experimental design by Lieutenant Burton.

 In January 1819 she was recommissioned under Captain Sir James Gordon on the Halifax station.
 In December 1821 she was under Captain Richard King "on particular service".
 In September 1824 she was on the Lisbon station under Captain Robert Rodney.

 Fate

 Active was fitted as a receiving ship at Plymouth between October 1825 and February 1826.
 She was renamed Argo on 15 November 1833.
 Her breaking up was completed on 21 October 1860 at Plymouth.